pjbaur/documentation/README.md

 Maven puts the artifacts into a `target` directory under each module.

+### Run

+After building the artifacts, the executables can be found in the `target` directories.
+Their filenames have the following format:

+    <module>-<version>.jar

+Run an executable with Java:

+    java -jar <executable>

+If an executable requires a configuration file, an example of one can be found as `devel.conf` in the `etc` directory under the module.

 ### Release

 Follow these steps to publish a Maven project release: